U.S. hedge fund makes bid for Canadian tech firm wanted by Chinese giant

 A senior U.S. government official who did not want to be identified told The Globe and Mail that the Chinese takeover of Norsat International was “fairly sensitive” and, as a result, the United States would not comment.
 The official declined to say whether the Trudeau government had consulted Washington about the transfer of the satellite communications technology to a Chinese company.

-The Prime Minister has made closer relations with China a significant foreign policy objective and is in exploratory free-trade talks with Beijing.
-When the Liberals came into office, briefing books prepared by the department of Global Affairs warned that China believes it has been “unfairly targeted” by national-security reviews.
-China’s ambassador to Canada, Lu Shaye, told The Globe earlier this year he considers national-security reviews tantamount to trade protectionism.Report Typo/Error
+The Prime Minister has made closer relations with China a significant foreign-policy objective and is in exploratory free-trade talks with Beijing.
+When the Liberals came into office, briefing books prepared by the Department of Global Affairs warned that China believes it has been “unfairly targeted” by national security reviews.
+China’s ambassador to Canada, Lu Shaye, told The Globe earlier this year he considers national security reviews tantamount to trade protectionism.Report Typo/Error

 Follow us on Twitter: @RobertFife, @stevenchase